Dial M for Murder: Television

 The television series Alfred Hitchcock Presents premiered in the United States the year after Dial M for Murder was released.
 The main character in an episode from the series's first season, "Portrait of Jocelyn", is named Mark Halliday.
-In the episode, Halliday's wife, Jocelyn, has disappeared several years earlier, and at the conclusion, it is revealed that he murdered her.
+In the episode, Halliday's wife, Jocelyn, has disappeared several years earlier, and the conclusion revealed that he murdered her.

-In 1956, NBC aired a television film in which Maurice Evans (as Tony), Williams and Dawson all repeated their roles from the original Broadway play.
-ABC produced a two-hour color version in 1967 featuring Laurence Harvey as Tony, Diane Cilento as Margot and Hugh O'Brian as Max.
+In 1956, NBC aired a television film in which Maurice Evans (as Tony), Williams, and Dawson all repeated their roles from the original Broadway play.
+ABC produced a two-hour color version in 1967 featuring Laurence Harvey as Tony, Diane Cilento as Margot, and Hugh O'Brian as Max.

 The episode "The Fifth Stair" of the TV series 77 Sunset Strip recreated Dial M for Murder, with Richard Long portraying Tony Wendice.

-A US TV film 1981 with Angie Dickinson and Christopher Plummer aired in 1981.
+A US TV film with Angie Dickinson and Christopher Plummer aired in 1981.
 Tony Wendice's Mistake (Ошибка Тони Вендиса), based on the stage play version of Dial M for Murder, aired in on TV in the Soviet Union in 1981.

 The third episode of the sixth season of Frasier is titled "Dial M for Martin".
-The plot centres on the title character's father believing that his younger son is subconsciously trying to kill him when he is beset by a series of mishaps seemingly caused by Frasier's younger brother, Niles.
+The plot centers on the title character's father believing that his younger son is subconsciously trying to kill him when he is beset by a series of mishaps seemingly caused by Frasier's younger brother, Niles.

-The season 1 finale of the TV series Archer is titled "Dial M for Mother" in reference to the film.
+The season-one finale of the TV series Archer is titled "Dial M for Mother" in reference to the film.
 In the episode, Sterling Archer is given a brain implant, which makes him subconsciously want to kill his mother Malory.